noirello/bonsai/docs/tutorial.rst

     >>> conn.add(anna)

 It's important, that we must set the schemas and every other attributes, that the shemas require.
-If we miss a required attribute, the server will not finish the opertion and return an ObjectClassViolation error.
+If we miss a required attribute, the server will not finish the opertion and return an :class:`ObjectClassViolation` error.

-To modify an entry we need to have one that is already in the dictionary (get it back after a search or added it by ourself previously), then we can easly add new attributes or modify already existed ones like we usually do, the only difference is that we need to call :meth:`LDAPEntry.modify` method after the end to save our modifications on the server side.
+To modify an entry we need to have one that is already in the dictionary (got it back after a search or added it by ourself previously), then we can easly add new attributes or modify already existed ones like we usually do with a Python dict, the only difference is that we need to call :meth:`LDAPEntry.modify` method after the end to save our modifications on the server side.

     >>> anna['givenName'] = "Anna" # Set new givenName attribute.
     >>> anna['cn'].append('wu') # Add new common name attribute without remove the already set ones.